Subsistence expenses for sole traders: meals, hotels and what you can claim

 “The cost of food and drink consumed, and accommodation used, by a trader is not in general an expense incurred wholly and exclusively for the purposes of the trade.”

-- You’re away from home or your normal work location
+• You are away from your normal working location

-- You had no choice but to buy food or stay overnight to do your work
+• You had to buy food or stay overnight in order to carry out the work

 “A deduction is… allowable for reasonable expenses on food and drink… if the trader does not travel to the place more than occasionally.”